 2. We will review your application, then email you to let you know if you have been tentatively approved and to set up a Virtual Meet & Greet between you, the foster family, and your potential new pets.
 The Virtual Meet & Greet will be conducted via a service such as Google Meet, Facebook Video, Zoom, etc.

 3. After the Virtual Meet & Greet, we will email you to discuss how it went and if we are to move forward with the adoption process.
 If so, we will have you email us a photo or video of the habitat or cage you will be housing your new pet in, including furnishings.
 Housing guidelines and links to recommended cages are listed on each species care guide page.
 Be sure to review this prior to purchasing a habitat for your new pets and let us know if you have any questions or need help.

 4. We will review your habitat or cage photos and email you to let you know if they are approved.
 If not approved, we will provide suggestions in order to better the habitat.

 5. Our Adoption Manager or Adoption Correspondent will contact you to let you know whether you have the approval to move on to adoption.
 If so, you will then complete our adoption contract, pay the adoption fee online, and arrange a time and date to meet.
-In accordance with the CDC guidelines, we require that all parties wear face coverings, stay 6 feet apart, and practice sanitation of shared services and hands during the adoption meeting.
-We reserve the right to delay/deny your adoption day if parties are unwilling to follow these safety precautions.
+Due to health and safety concerns, we are pursuing adoptions with additional safety measures in place.
+We ask that potential adopters and foster families discuss and agree upon their individual preferences and comfort levels involving safety precautions prior to the adoption day meeting.
+MNPPR strongly suggests all participants wear facial coverings, stay at least six feet apart, and sanitize all surfaces and hands before and after contact.
 If all goes well at this meeting, you will be taking home your new pet!

 6. When you pick up your new pet, be sure to bring a secure carrier to take them home in.
 You will need to have the habitat set up and all the supplies ready.
 We do not send home any supplies with adopted animals.